United Kingdom in the Eurovision Song Contest 2007: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2007 on 16 October 2006.
-BBC has traditionally organised a national final featuring a competition among several artists and songs to choose the British entry for Eurovision.
-For their 2007 entry, the broadcaster announced that a national final involving a public vote would be held to select United Kingdom's entry.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2007 contest on 16 October 2006.
+The BBC has traditionally organised a national final featuring a competition among several artists and songs to choose its entry for Eurovision.
+For its 2007 entry, the broadcaster announced that it would held a national final involving a public vote to select its entry.

 Before Eurovision

 Eurovision: Making Your Mind Up 2007

-Eurovision: Making Your Mind Up 2007 was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 2007.
+Eurovision: Making Your Mind Up 2007 was the national final developed by the BBC in order to select its entry for the Eurovision Song Contest 2007.
 Six acts competed in a televised show on 17 March 2007 held at the Maidstone Studios in Maidstone, Kent and hosted by Terry Wogan and Fearne Cotton.
 The winner was selected entirely through a public vote.
 The show was broadcast on BBC One.
 The first part of the national final was watched by 5.1 million viewers in the United Kingdom with a market share of 22.6%, while the second part was watched by 5.6 million viewers in the United Kingdom with a market share of 25.7%.

 Competing entries

-Entries were provided to the BBC by record labels and music industry experts including writers, producers, artist managers and artists themselves.
-Among the acts rumoured by British media to have been consulted by the BBC with for entry submissions and involvement in the national final included Ace of Base, 2006 British representative Daz Sampson with Carol Decker, Morrissey, Queentastic, Scissor Sisters and The Puppini Sisters.
+Entries were provided to the BBC by record labels and music industry experts including writers and producers.
+Among the acts rumoured by British media to have been consulted by the BBC with for entry submissions and involvement in the national final included Ace of Base, Daz Sampson (who represented the United Kingdom in 2006) with Carol Decker, Morrissey, Queentastic, Scissor Sisters, and The Puppini Sisters.
 Six finalists were selected to compete in the national final, which were announced during a press conference on 28 February 2007.